-- 5.7.1 The Strategic Executive Directors are responsible for: - 5.7.1.1 The provision of their budget requirements within the timelines as set out by the Accounting Officer and the Strategic Executive Director: Budget and Treasury Office. - 5.7.1.2 Monthly review of expenditure against budget. - 5.7.1.3 Submission of variance explanations to the Strategic Executive Director: Budget and Treasury Office Services within five working days of receipt of monthly financial performance reports and expenditure, which is greater or
+- 5.7.1 The Strategic Executive Directors are responsible for: - 5.7.1.1 The provision of their budget requirements within the timelines as set out by the Accounting Officer. - 5.7.1.2 Monthly review of expenditure against budget. - 5.7.1.3 Submission of variance explanations to the Strategic Executive Director for Budget and Treasury Office within two working days of receipt of monthly

-- less than five percent from budget for Goods and Services and related costs: - 5.7.1.4 Advising the Strategic Executive Director: Budget and Treasury Office of significant accruals two working days before month end;
+- financial performance reports and expenditure, which is greater or less than five percent from budget for Goods and Services and related costs; - 5.7.1.4 Advising the Strategic Executive Director for Budget and Treasury Office of significant accruals two working days before month end;